Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark

-The dataset consists of $286$ images exported from the Discover software as high-resolution images.
-Note that despite the number of images being low, the average dimension of the images is $3,480 \times 1,728$ pixels.
-The width of each exported image is fixed at $1,728$ pixels.
+Note that despite the number of images being low, the average dimension of the images is $3480 \times 1728$ pixels.
+The width of each exported image is fixed at $1728$ pixels.
 The height varies across the $286$ images due to it being dependent on the leg length of each survey.
-We note that by applying the strided-cropping, as described in Section \ref{ss:post-processing}, we can obtain $4,672$ images of shape $1,728 \times 1,728$ pixels.
-Table~\ref{tab:ship_info} provides further details of each site, including material, ship length and ship beam (width) obtained from~\cite{tbnms}, as well as classification details according to our data categorization for terrain type, sonar image quality, and wreck condition.
+We note that by applying the strided-cropping, as described in Section \ref{ss:post-processing}, we can obtain $2539$ images in the train set and $1722$ images in the test set of size $1728 \times 1728$ pixels.
+Table~\ref{tab:ship_info} provides further details of each site, including material, ship length and ship beam (width) obtained from \citet{tbnms}, as well as classification details according to our data categorization for terrain type, sonar image quality, and wreck condition.